Image & Video APIs

 Extracts an area or multiple areas of an image, described in natural language, keeping the content of the extracted area (like background removal) or making the extracted area transparent while keeping the rest of the image, which can be helpful for creating a mask.

-Prop Type Example
+Option Type Example Value

 invert boolean true

-mode string mask
+mode string "mask"

 multiple boolean true

-prompt string the woman on the left
+prompt string "the woman on the left"

 Examples